Killing prompts return of Philippines workers from Kuwait

 Police didn't discover her body until investigators set their sights on her Lebanese employer, who had been accused of falsifying checks.
 The body was discovered Wednesday and showed signs she may have been strangled to death, authorities said.

 Abuse of domestic helpers is tragically common in the Middle East and throughout East Asia.
-Last year, Human Rights Watch accused Qatar of subject migrant workers building stadiums for the 2022 World Cup to life-threatening conditions.
+Last year, Human Rights Watch accused Qatar of subjecting migrant workers building stadiums for the 2022 World Cup to life-threatening conditions.

 A survey in December found the majority of domestic workers in the city state of Singapore were exploited.
 And a 2016 report found that thousands of domestic workers in Hong Kong were subject to slave-like conditions.